After Graduation: Open LIS Resources Online

 - The Social Sciences, Health, and Education Library keeps a monster list of free research resources related to a whole range of research interests.

-- The library also keeps a general guide to using the library after graduation, including information on taking your university data with you and other resources.
+- The library also keeps a general guide to library services for alumni, including information on taking your university data with you and other resources.

-- The search engines Google Scholar (interdisciplinary) and Scirus (focused on science and technology) identify articles, preprints, conference papers, and more, and frequently link to open access content.
+- The search engine Google Scholar (interdisciplinary) identifies articles, preprints, conference papers, and more, and frequently link to open access content.

 - Produced by librarians, Current Cites annotates articles about information technologies.
 You can subscribe to monthly alerts, each covering up to a dozen selected articles.